Private music exam visits in England, Scotland and Wales

 You can hold theory exams at your own organisation with a minimum fee of £75.
 There is no need to pre-book this, please enter your candidates via Trinity Online by the closing date listed on the theory pages.

-If you have any further questions please contact the theory coordinator Sarah Lallemand.
+If you have any further questions please contact the regional coordinator.

 Exam centres have access to Trinity Online, which supports exam administration and gives you access to exam paperwork and candidate records.